nextflow-io/nextflow/docs/azure.md

 }
 ```

-The private registry is not exclusive, rather it is an addition to the configuration.
+The private registry is an addition, not a replacement, to the existing configuration.
-Public images from other registries are still pulled (if requested by a Task) when a private registry is configured.
+Public images from other registries will still be pulled as normal, if they are requested.

 :::{note}
-When using containers hosted into a private registry, the registry name must also be provided in the container name
+When using containers hosted in a private registry, the registry name must also be provided in the container name
 specified via the {ref}`container <process-container>` directive using the format: `[server]/[your-organization]/[your-image]:[tag]`.
-Read more about image fully qualified image names in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/pull/#pull-from-a-different-registry).
+Read more about fully qualified image names in the [Docker documentation](https://docs.docker.com/engine/reference/commandline/pull/#pull-from-a-different-registry).
 :::

 ## Active Directory Authentication

 As of version ``22.11.0-edge``, [Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) credentials can optionally be used instead of Shared Keys for Azure Batch and Storage accounts.

-The Service Principal should have the at least the following role assignments :
+The Service Principal should have the at least the following role assignments:

 1. Contributor
 2. Storage Blob Data Reader
 3. Storage Blob Data Contributor

 :::{note}
-To assign the necessary roles to the Service Principal refer to the [official Azure documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).
+To assign the necessary roles to the Service Principal, refer to the [official Azure documentation](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).
 :::

 The credentials for Service Principal can be specified as follows: